Ultimate Guide to US Sales Tax

 Why is there a sales tax on used items?

-Because sales tax is levied at the time of the transaction rather than on the particular item.
-If other taxability requirements are met, the transaction is taxable even if the item is being sold used.
+If other taxability requirements are met, the transaction is taxable even if the item being sold is used.

 Why doesn’t the US include sales tax in the price of items?

-This is generally due to transparency.
-Including tax would make it difficult for the buyer and seller to see how much sales tax is actually paid.
-Also, since sales tax varies from place to place it would be difficult to price items accordingly, especially on a website where sales tax is charged at the buyer’s ship to address.
+Since sales tax varies from place to place, it would be difficult to price items accordingly, especially on a website where sales tax is charged at the buyer’s ship-to address.

 Many states also specifically require that the seller show the buyer the tax amount separately from the price of the items being purchased.